tecolicom/App-ansiecho/README.md

 ## ANSI SEQUENCE

-To get desired ANSI sequence, use **-S** option.
-Next example produce ANSI terminal sequence to indicate `deeppink` color with `lightyellow` background.
+To get desired ANSI sequence, use **-s** option.
+Next example produce ANSI terminal sequence to indicate `deeppink` color on `lightyellow` background.

-    ansiecho -n -S '<deeppink>/<lightyellow>'
+    ansiecho -n -s '<deeppink>/<lightyellow>'

-You will get the next result with 256-color terminal:
+You will get the next result for the 256-color terminal:

     ^[[38;5;198;48;5;230m

-and the next with full-color terminal:
+and the next for the full-color terminal:

     ^[[38;2;255;20;147;48;2;255;255;224m